driespindola/scrimba-password-generator/README.md

 </div>
 ```

-I used 4 functions to generate 4 different passwords, and called all them in one fuction.
+I used 4 functions to generate 4 different passwords, and called all them in one function.

 ### Display password options